 It is far easier to begin with a table than a chair.
 So, pick your dining table first.
 Remember that you decide the wood species and all the details relative to your table.
 Use the picture as a guide, but get creative.
 Once you know the table then ask yourself, "why is this my table?"
 For the Huxley, pictured above, you likely are drawn to the French Country leg with routing.
-So, look for chairs, like those below, with a routed French Country leg or just a routed leg or just a French Country leg.
+So, look for chairs, like those below, with a routed French Country leg or just a routed leg or just a French Country leg (click here to learn about more leg styles).
 The element that matters most to you will help tie the pieces together so that they "go" even if they do not precisely match.

 Above is the Huxley chair, the one that exactly matches with the routed French Country leg.
 You may then proceed to the "view all" link for our dining chairs and start looking for the leg and/or routing, aka groove, detail that caught your eye.

 One thing to remember is that not all your chairs have to be exactly the same.
 If you locate more than one dining chair you like, it is totally fine to order a couple that are side chairs in one style and a couple that are arm chairs in another.
-Mixing and matching chairs that "go" is trending right now and can even be seen in Countryside's design center.
+Mixing and matching chairs that "go" is trending right now.
 Your stains don't need to exactly match either.

 Of course, there are dozens of design elements to which you may be drawn.
 The idea is to identify why you like what you like and locate that detail throughout your room to create the perfect ensemble for your space.
 Customize your pieces in matching or contrasting stains and upholstery to bring it all together.